markuryy/R-Pilot/README.md

 1. Token Not Appearing
    - Check terminal output
    - Verify ALLOWED_HOSTS in .env
+   - Try opening http://localhost:3000 and wait for it to compile once
+   - Try manually specifying a token like `AUTH_TOKEN=69420` in `apps/api/services/.env`

 2. R Issues
    - Make sure R is installed: Run `R --version` in terminal